 Citizen Intitiated Referendums (C.I.R.) have often been proposed in Britain but never enacted.
 A major reason for this is that a large number of our elite both in and out of Parliament believe in their right to rule without interference from the sweaty masses, except (reluctantly) for the occasional election.

 1) Initiatives that are written at the kitchen table, get the required signatures to be placed on a ballot, and then go directly to the electorate for their vote, have sometimes been found, after being passed, to be flawed.
 They may not say legally what was intended to say, have effects on other law that was not intended, or be unconstitutional.
-Often, these initiatives are challenged successfully in the courts, with the result being that a law that the people agreed with in spirit, and therefore passed, is not allowed to be enacted.
+Often, these initiatives are challenged successfully in the courts, with the result being that a law that the people agreed with in spirit, and therefore passed, is not allowed to be enacted.2) An initiative can be written to deliberately deceive the electorate with hidden effects, or appear to say one thing but legally say another.

 3) The electorate does not have the ability, as does a legislature, to debate and perhaps amend an initiative.